Skip to main content

 • Sink-side back-pressure (e.g. Kafka broker slow to ack).

 Pair Checkpoint Duration and Sink Flush Latency when tuning.
-High checkpoint duration plus one sink with high flush latency → fix that sink.
-High checkpoint duration and all sinks fast → increase batch size or decrease batch interval.
+High checkpoint duration plus high sink flush latency → drill into the detailed dashboard and fix the slow sink.
+High checkpoint duration and low sink flush latency → increase batch size or decrease batch interval.

 Kafka consumer lag

-The Kafka Consumer Lag row shows the same lag as the Summary row, but broken out per pipeline over time.
-Reach for it when you need to answer “when did this pipeline’s lag start climbing, and did any others climb with it?” — the per-pipeline time series makes it easy to correlate a lag spike with a deploy, a chain reorg, or a downstream slowdown.
+The Kafka Consumer Lag row breaks Kafka lag out per pipeline — a time-series panel (Kafka Lag by Pipeline) and a current-value gauge (Kafka Lag Gauge by Pipeline).
+Reach for the time-series panel when you need to answer “when did this pipeline’s lag start climbing, and did any others climb with it?” — it makes it easy to correlate a lag spike with a deploy, a chain reorg, or a downstream slowdown.

 Throughput

-The Throughput row shows stacked input (source) and output (sink) record rates per pipeline.
-Use it to see the total write volume for the project and identify which pipelines dominate it — useful for capacity planning and spotting runaway load.
+The Throughput row shows two panels: Input Records Rate by Pipeline (records/sec received from sources) and Output Records Rate by Pipeline (records/sec written to sinks), both stacked per pipeline.
+Use them to see the total read and write volume for the project and identify which pipelines dominate it — useful for capacity planning and spotting runaway load.

 Checkpoints

-The Checkpoints row shows checkpoint success rate and failure rate per pipeline over time.
+The Checkpoints row shows Checkpoint Success Rate by Pipeline and Checkpoint Failure Rate by Pipeline as time series.
 The failure-rate panel is the time-series companion to the Summary’s single Checkpoint Failures number — pair it with an alert on checkpoint failures so you catch them in real time instead of on a dashboard check.

 Solana source